drogue-iot/blog.drogue.io/content/2022-06-22-firmware-updates-part-2/index.md

 extra.author = "lulf"
 +++

-This is the second post in a series about doing device firmware updates (DFU) over the air (OTA) and continuous deployment of firmware for embedded devices.
+This is the second post in a series ([part 1](https://blog.drogue.io/firmware-updates-part-1/), [part 3](https://blog.drogue.io/firmware-updates-part-3)) about doing device firmware updates (DFU) over the air (OTA) and continuous deployment of firmware for embedded devices.
 We'll explore the different parts of a complete end-to-end system with this capability.

 This post will be about the different networks and how you can manage firmware updates using them.